solid/odi-governance/README.md

 This is the proposed governance structure for steering the work that the Open Data Institute (ODI) does in its work Stewarding Solid.
 It is open for a 3 week consultation phase, closing at 23:59PM GMT on February 28, 2025.

 If you would like to give feedback on this proposal, please open an issue on this repository.
 We ask that discussions take place in issues, and that no PRs are made to this document.
-Any required changes to this document will be made after the end of the consultation period.
+Any required substantive changes to this document will be made after the end of the consultation period.

 #### **ODI Governance Structure**